laminlabs/lamin-blog/docs/spatialdata.md

 ---

 To simplify managing large collections of spatial datasets in this format, we added native support for SpatialData to LaminDB.
 Spatial omics technologies — Xenium, Visium, MERFISH, seqFISH, and others — are generating datasets that combine molecular profiling with spatial coordinates.
 The [SpatialData](https://github.com/scverse/spatialdata) framework[^marconato25] provides a unified data format for these heterogeneous datasets: images, segmentation masks, point clouds, shapes, and count tables, all stored in a single `.zarr` store.
 But as spatial datasets accumulate across experiments, technologies, and labs, querying, finding them, and training models on them become a challenge.
 LaminDB's cross-dataset queries & validation can now fill this gap with the new support for `SpatialData` similar, in fully analogy to LaminDB's support for `DataFrame` and `AnnData`.

 ## Querying spatial datasets by biological metadata

-Every SpatialData `.zarr` stored in LaminDB is a queryable `Artifact` annotated with biological metadata.
+Every SpatialData `.zarr` stored in LaminDB is a queryable `Artifact` annotated with biological & operational metadata.
-This means you can query datasets by tissue, assay, disease, or cell type — without knowing file paths or folder structures.
+This means you can query datasets by tissue, assay, disease, cell type, projects, source code, etc. — without knowing file paths or folder structures.
 Here are three exemplary queries:

 :::::{tab-set}

-::::{tab-item} Simple strings
+::::{tab-item} By strings

 ```python
 import lamindb as ln